HusarzVTF/SQL/readme.md

 * ![Simplified cash flow statment](<Schematy/Ope/Stored Procedures/uspCashFlow>)

- Cash flow is divided into two periods: past and future (forecast).
+ Cash flow is divided into two periods: past and future (forecast). <br />
  If user provide data only from the past column 'Prognoza' will be empty. <br />
  If user provide data only from future column 'Realny' will be empty. <br />
- If user provide data which starts in past and ends in future cash flow will be divided appropriately into this two columns ('Realny','Prognoza').  <br />
+ If user provide data which starts in past and ends in future cash flow <br /> will be divided appropriately into this two columns ('Realny','Prognoza').  <br />

   ![Screenshot example](<Schematy/Ope/Stored Procedures/uspCashflow.jpg>)